£1 Coins

 £1 mis-strikes make headline news

-However, it’s important to be aware that these headlines vastly overstate the scale of the problem.
+However, it’s important to be aware that these headlines can vastly overstate the scale of the problem.

-1.5 billion £1 coins were struck – that’s 30 coins a second – for the new £1 release in March 2017, so it is inevitable that some variances have occurred during the striking process, affecting a small number of coins.
+In 2017, 1.5 billion £1 coins were struck – that’s 30 coins a second – so it’s inevitable that some variances have occurred during the striking process, affecting a small number of coins.

-One coin found in Birmingham by Sarah O’Donoghue was thought to have melted in the middle causing the Bi-Metallic part of the coin to bleed into one another.
+This £1 coin, found in Birmingham by Sarah O’Donoghue, was thought to have melted in the middle, causing the Bi-Metallic parts of the coin to bleed into one another.
 However, this isn’t actually the case and is in fact likely to be because of a ‘bad’ or misaligned blank being used leading to this particular mis-strike.

 This particular mis-struck £1 coin, and a few others that have been found recently, are undoubtedly numismatic curiosities.
-It is certainly possible that these coins will fetch a little more than face value in the near future by interested collectors.
+Whilst they make for interesting collection, it’s likely that these coins will fetch little more than face value if put up for sale.
 However, the minting process is never completely exempt from human error, so it is worth checking your change carefully.

 “It is very unlikely that there is a serious problem with the new £1 coins.
 With the large amount of coins that were struck ready for the launch in 2017, it is inevitable that there will be some variances among a small number of the £1 coins.
 With the coins causing excitement in the press and more people than ever checking their change, these mis-strikes are cropping up more than usual.” – Ian Glen (Change Checker Managing Director)